 As your files transpose, you'll see progress at the top of the arrangement tab.
 When they finish, they'll show up in your file lists.

 The further away from the original key you go, the more interesting the transposed file will sound.
-If you like chipmunks or monsters, you can transpose
+The speed never changes, and the instruments sound mostly the same.
+The vocals, however, will start to sound more like chipmunks or monsters the farther you transpose.